TritonDataCenter/sdc-docker/docs/api/features/repos.md

     $ docker logout
     Remove login credentials for https://index.docker.io/v1/

-In `docker pull` and `docker run`, the image search goes across Docker Hub's public repo and the private repos you have logged in.
-As with Docker Inc. docker, `docker search` operation is confined to only the public repo.
+`docker pull` and `docker run` operations go across Docker Hub's public repo and the private repos you have logged in. `docker search` operation is confined to only the public repo, as with Docker Inc. docker.

 ## Using images in self-hosted private repo

 All self-hosted private repos should have a fully qualified domain name and an authority-signed certificate.
 The end-point should be referenced in the image name when using docker pull/run/create operations.

     $ docker login myrepo.example.com
-    Username: myrepo
-    Password:
-    Email: user@example.com

     $ docker pull myrepo.example.com/busybox